College of Engineering and Mathematical Sciences

 BIO

-Keith enjoys sharing his work through publishing and teaching.
-He has been an adjunct professor at the College of Optical Sciences, University of Arizona, and the Grenon School of Business at Assumption University.
-He actively participates in the Society of Photo-Optical Instrumentation Engineers (SPIE) symposia where he co-chairs the biannual Optomechanical Engineering conference, is a SPIE Fellow, and a recipient of the SPIE Technical Achievement Award.
-He has authored or co-authored over forty technical papers, annually teaches several short courses, is the lead author of the book Integrated Optomechanical Analysis and wrote two chapters in the second edition of the Handbook of Optomechanical Engineering.
-He and his wife, Julie, have three children – Ian, Kiera, and Kyle - and his hobbies include biking, gardening, cooking, and health and fitness.
+A committed contributor to his professional community, Keith is active in the Society of Photo-Optical Instrumentation Engineers (SPIE).
+He co-chairs the biannual Optomechanical Engineering conference, is a SPIE Fellow, and a recipient of the SPIE Technology Achievement Award.
+He has authored or co-authored more than forty technical papers, regularly teaches professional short courses, and is the lead author of the book Integrated Optomechanical Analysis.
+He also contributed two chapters to the second edition of the Handbook of Optomechanical Engineering.

 Courses